Horsham Photographers : L- T

 Henry Padwick junior was the son of the notorious Henry Padwick senior (1804-1879), a Horsham solicitor who turned to money-lending and was implicated in charges of political corruption in the 1840s.
 Henry Padwick senior was a young attorney when he married Susan Chasemore, the daughter of Susan and Philip Chasemore, a wealthy Horsham butcher.
 Henry Padwick junior was born in 1828 and baptised at Horsham on 5th November 1828.
 Like his father, Henry Padwick junior studied law and trained as a barrister, but because of the fortune amassed by his father he never had to pursue a career in law.

 In the early 1860s, Henry Padwick junior became interested in photography.
-In 1862, Padwick took a series of photographs of St Mary's Church, Horsham.
+In 1862, Henry Padwick junior took a series of photographs of St Mary's Church, Horsham.

 On 24th September 1862, Henry Padwick junior married Jane Eleanor Chevall Tooke (born c1842, Brighton), the daughter of Charles Chevall Tooke, a magistrate of Hurston Clays, East Grinstead.
-Henry and Jane Padwick set up home at Hawthorn House, Horsham.
+Henry and Jane Padwick set up home at Hawthorn House, Horsham and over the next 15 years Henry's wife gave birth to six sons.
 The couple's first child, Henry Charles Padwick, was born early in 1863 and baptised in Horsham on 19th January 1863.
-A second son, Philip Hugh Padwick was born in 1876.
+A second son, Francis George Padwick was born in Horsham on 31st August 1865.
+Three more sons followed - Edward Padwick who was born in Horsham during the 4th Quarter of 1868, Arthur Padwick who was baptised in Horsham on 10th April 1871 and John Cayley Padwick, who was baptised in Horsham on 20th March 1873.
+Henry and Jane Padwick's youngest son, Philip Hugh Padwick was born in 1876.

-Henry Padwick junior died in 1916, a few years short of his 90th birthday.
+Henry Padwick junior died in Horsham in 1916, aged 87.

 W. PARSLEY